 By default, the router is set with standard LED settings.
 If you turned off the LEDs except the Power LED, you must return the LEDs to their standard settings for troubleshooting.
-For information about controlling the LED settings, see Turn the LEDs On or Off on page 11.
+For information about controlling the LED settings, see Turn the LEDs On or Off Using the LED On/Off Switch on page 15.